-On the other hand the economic margin will be less well defined and more amorphous, being determined simply by the decision of any potential occupier as to whether the return achievable on any site is worthwhile; compared to the alternative of working for wages, or trying another community altogether.
+All communities will develop an economic centre, which will arise naturally with any economic activity, not necessarily near any geographic centre, but nevertheless fairly well defined within a limited area.
+On the other hand the economic margin will be less well defined, being determined simply by the decision of any potential occupier as to whether the return achievable on any site is worthwhile, compared to the alternative of working for wages, or trying another community altogether.

 In later development a large city may have numerous local centres as well as a principal centre with the highest site values.
-Low value sites may occur anywhere between these centres but the true margin of activity will be at the periphery of the whole agglomeration.
+Low-value sites may occur anywhere between these centres but the true margin of activity will be at the periphery of the whole agglomeration.
 Within a developing community the economic centre will not be fixed either in character or position.
 An earlier centre may well be overtaken by another centre related to other activities, but one thing they will all have in common is that the communal demand to occupy the sites will determine their value.

 It is worth noting that within a typical concentric form of growth, valuable sites at the centre are few, whereas sites at the margin are numerous.
 Also, as was shown earlier, the least productive sites at the margin contribute to the value of the sites at the centre.
-As LVT is to be taken only from above the level of the margin it is clear that the marginal site, by definition, would always be tax free.
+As LVT is to be taken only from above the level of the margin it is clear that the marginal site, by definition, would always be tax-free.

-(1) For an excellent example of contemporary infrastructure co-operation refer to video: ‘The Bridge at Q’eswachaka’
+(2) For an excellent example of contemporary infrastructure co-operation refer to video: ‘The Bridge at Q’eswachaka’